 - Potato Chip Rock via Mt.
 Woodson Trail: A 7.3 mile hike, and one of San Diego’s most photographed hiking destinations because of the famous potato-chip-like rock that juts into the air.

 Bookmark my full list of the best San Diego hikes for a dozen more of my favorite trails!

 Check out the Paragliders at the Torrey Pines Gliderport

 If you’re a thrill-seeker, check out paragliding at the Torrey Pines Gliderport, where you can take classes or go on a tandem glide with a pro.
 The Gliderport sits atop the Torrey Pines cliffs and if you take to the air you’ll get a breathtaking experience flying above the cliffs and over the beach.

 If you’re more risk-averse, it’s still a pretty incredible sight to see all the high-fliers swooping around above the cliffs, especially near sunset.

 Stand Up Paddle Board in Mission Bay

-Stand-up paddleboarding (SUP) is one of my favorite things to do in San Diego because you can get out on the water without getting wet (unless you struggle with balance like I do), making it one of the few year-round water activities.
+Stand-up paddleboarding (SUP) is one of my favorite things to do in San Diego because you can get out on the water without getting wet (unless you struggle with balance like I do), making it one of the few year-round water activities in San Diego.

 There are tons of places to paddle, but one of my favorites is in Mission Bay, where you can peruse the sail boats and yachts and check out the seals lounging on the docks.
 Plus there are quite a few sandy beaches around the bay that you can stop and hang out on.
 Mission Bay has plenty of places where you can launch from, but a couple of my favorites are Ventura Cove, Santa Clara Point, and Crown Point Shores.